 This understanding is her motivator as Flourish works towards creating a network of empowered moms, supported to raise children capable of reaching their full potential in life.

-Sinikiwe’s passion arises from recognising that achieving the dreams of our forebears’ struggle for a South Africa for justice and dignity for all will, depends upon the health of its citizens.
+Sinikiwe’s passion arises from recognising that achieving the dreams of our forebears’ struggle for a South Africa that upholds justice and dignity for all, depends on the health of its citizens.

 We need strong bodies and strong minds for the work of bringing forth the vision of our forefathers and foremothers.
 Moreover, the state of health in our communities is a potent measure of our progress towards that vision – and sheds light on the long road still before us.

 Sinikiwe was born in rural KwaZulu Natal, to a traditional Zulu family – where it was, and is, difficult to access reliable information, and – more difficult still – to wisely analyse it.

 Hoping to address this challenge, She undertook studies in journalism and media studies.

 She is committed to using her skills and gifts to benefit rural communities, which still comprise a large portion of South Africa.